slushyking/-Drought/README.md

 **What is drought?**

 Drought is a prolonged period of abnormally low rainfall, leading to a shortage of water.
 Drought almost always comes with extremely hot and/or dry weather.
 This can end up being detrimental to the animals or plants living in the area experiencing drought.
+Animals or plants adapted to living in

 **Where does it happen?**